 What should you do if you think you have rabies?

 First, wash the animal bite, scratch, or open sore with soap and water.
-Then call your doctor and local health department right away.
+Then contact your doctor right away.
 They can advise you on what to do next.
+You'll likely need a series of shots called postexposure prophylaxis (PEP).
+Rabies is nearly always fatal if not treated before symptoms appear.

 How can you prevent it?